 Muscles get tight in response to weakness in other muscles in the same area.
 They tighten in order to give the joint more stability when there are other weak muscles in the area.
 The problem is this tightness also causes compression.
 This compression irritates the bursa and hip joint during the day.
-Then when you lay down to go to sleep, the pressure is off and the pain sets in.
+When you lay down to go to sleep, the pressure is off and the pain sets in.

 How Do I Get Rid Of Hip Pain At Night?

 The solution to hip pain at night is to isolate exactly which muscles are not doing their job.
 This can be done by a specialist physical therapist.
 Once the correct muscles are identified, you need to do the right exercises to isolate these muscles without activating the ones that are already compensating.
 This is the trick.
 Many times, the exercises you’re already used to doing are simply reinforcing the patterns that got you in pain in the first place.

 When you start using these muscles, your exercises feel entirely different.
 Our clients will tell us that they’ve never felt like they knew how to use their hips, and now it all makes sense!

 When these muscles are isolated and strengthened, it allows the muscles that have been compensating to relax.
 This takes pressure off of the joint and bursa during the day and results in eliminating the pain at night.